-If your awning doesn't open to it's full projection or doesn't seem to open and close correctly, see instructions in appendix 7.B. to modify closed and open stop limits.
+If your awning doesn't open to it's full projection or doesn't seem to open and close correctly, see instructions in appendix 7.C. to modify closed and open stop limits.

 5.5.1.
-Installing and cutting endcaps
+Installing the endcaps

 5.5.1.1 How do the endcaps fit on my awning?